Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: DoF of RIS System without Direct Path

 The first term $I\left(\mathbf{X};\mathbf{Y}|\boldsymbol {\Theta}\right)$ gives rise to an achievable $\mathrm{DoF}_{\mathbf{X}}$ as in (\ref{eq:DoF_X_2}) below, because the equivalent channel is just a point-to-point MIMO channel with rank $\min(M,N,K)$.
 The achievable $\mathrm{DoF}_{\boldsymbol{\Theta}}$ can be derived by subtracting $ \mathrm{DoF}_{\mathbf{X}} $ from the achievable sum DoF.
 This gives the following achievable DoF pair:

 Finally by time-sharing, we get the achievability of the entire region (\ref{eq:DoF_region_1})-(\ref{eq:DoF_region_3}). \end{IEEEproof}

 Depending on the relative values of $M$, $N$ and $K$, the DoF region may take different shapes as shown by several examples in Fig.~\ref{region2}.
-Case (a) is an example where there is a large number of receive antennas $K$.
+Case (a) is an example where there is a large number of receive antennas (i.e., large $K$).
 In this case, the DoF region is constrained by the transmitter dimension $M$ and the RIS dimension $N/2$, but because of the $1/2$ dimension overlap, the DoF region has a pentagon shape.
 Case (b) is an example where the DoF region is constrained by the receiver dimension $K$.
 Case (c) is an example where the DoF region is constrained by the RIS dimension $N$.
 In all three examples, the RIS can transmit additional data streams to the receiver on top of the $M$ data streams from the transmitter.
 They show the benefit of modulating information through the phases of the RIS.

 As an additional remark, the input distributions that achieve the sum DoF in the proof of Theorem \ref{DoF_region} are i.i.d.\ across all the elements of $\mathbf{X}$ and $\boldsymbol{\Theta}$, except the overlapping dimension.
 This implies that this result can be generalized to the scenarios in which $\mathbf{X}$ or $\boldsymbol{\Theta}$ can consist of multiple users.
-This corresponds to systems with multiple transmitters or multiple RIS's.
+This corresponds to a system with multiple transmitters or multiple RIS's, i.e., different components of $\mathbf{X}$ and $\mathbf{\Theta}$ can represent different users or RISs, respectively.